 The Air Quality Analysis Workgroup shall identify, characterize, compare, and assess observational data and studies including but not limited to air quality trends analysis, overflight data, and meteorological studies for the purpose of evaluating the effects of the transport of ozone and its precursors on ozone nonattainment in the eastern United States.

-The Workgroup process has entailed the development of individual work products, presentation of results at Workgroup meetings, followed by open review by the group.
-The Workgroup has collectively developed policy-relevant summaries and subjected these to repeated group review.
+The Workgroup process has entailed the development of individual work products, presentation of results in Workgroup meetings, followed by open review by the group.
+In addition, the Workgroup has collectively developed policy-relevant summaries and interpretations and subjected these to repeated group review.
 This process has been greatly facilitated by the early development of an interactive Internet website which has been used to communicate data sets, analytical tools, results, interpretations, and critical feedback.

 The efforts of the Modeling and Air Quality Analysis Workgroups are intended to provide complementary input to support the OTAG policy development.
 The modeling effort evaluates the effects of future control strategies using photochemical grid modeling for specified episode periods.
 On the other hand, the air quality analysis results assess the ozone problem using long-term measurements from monitoring networks.
 A comparison of the modeling results for the four modeling episodes with corresponding observations as well as with climatological values provides a good indication of the strengths and weaknesses of photochemical grid modeling, including simulation performance and representativeness.

 The air quality assessments help to "set the stage" for the Policy Group by providing broader perspectives on the current ozone problem and its characteristics.
 While modeling is uniquely suited for evaluating the consequences of future emission scenarios, the complexities of the ozone problem are such that comparison with data is a necessity.
 The combination of modeling and AQ analysis results can help to improve confidence for, and identify uncertainties in, the outcome of future control scenarios.